 Any time of year is a blooming beautiful time to visit Araluen Botanical Park in Roleystone!
-There’s roses, camellias and many other flowers throughout the year, though the highlight for many is the annual display of tulips.
+There are roses, camellias and many other flowers throughout the year, though the highlight for many is the annual display of tulips.

-Spring has sprung at The Yates Springtime Festival held 22nd August – 4th September, giving a spectacular show of tulips and other springtime blooms!
+Spring has sprung at The Yates Springtime Festival, held from 18th August – 30th September, giving a spectacular show of tulips and other springtime blooms!

 With 150,000+ tulips and thousands of other bulbs planted throughout the vast park, everywhere you look, there is vibrant colour amongst the exquisite grounds that are lovingly manicured.